datacommonsorg/data/scripts/us_cdc/environmental_health_toxicology/README.md

 #### Processing Steps

-@input_file_name    path to the input csv file to parse
+@input_file_name    path to the input csv file to be cleaned
-@output_file_name   path to write the parsed csv file
+@output_file_name   path to write the cleaned csv file

 To clean the air quality data files, run: